-The Society has been investing in infrastructure and people in recent years and during 2022, mortgage book growth combined with an increase in net interest margin has been able to support the increase in costs and for the Society to make an operating profit (excluding any property revaluations) of £0.2m.
-Although market conditions for mortgage loan growth are considered challenging in the current economic environment, the Society has set clear plans to achieve growth & profitability and to ensure that its capital strength is maintained.
+The Society has been investing in infrastructure and people in recent years and during 2023, mortgage book growth combined with an increase in net interest margin has been able to support the increase in costs and for the Society to make a profit before taxation of c£1.2m.
+Although market conditions for mortgage loan growth are considered to still be challenging in the current economic environment, the Society has set clear plans to achieve growth & profitability and to ensure that its capital strength is maintained.